Shivam22khanna/toDoList-v1/README.md

 # toDoList-v1
-This is version one of toDoList website
+This is a version one of toDoList website